Notable People List

-James Dempsey - Co-founder of Squire Sanders & Dempsey
+James Dempsey - Co-Founder of Squire Sanders & Dempsey

 12819 Lake Shore Boulevard

 During his summer vacation in 1883, Dempsey worked at the Cleveland firm of Estep, Dickey & Squire.
 Persuaded to stay at the firm rather than return to school, he continued his studies under Judge Charles J. Estep, the senior partner.
 He was admitted to the Ohio bar in 1884 and became a partner in the firm in 1886.
 He stayed with the firm until 1890.

-Ada and James had three children: James Howard Jr., born on October 18, 1916, Isabel (Chamberlin) born on October 30, 1918, and Louise (Leinroth) born on November 27, 1920, five months after James Dempsey died.
-All three children attended Bratenahl School.
+Ada and James had three children: James Howard Jr., born on October 18, 1916; Isabel (Chamberlin), born on October 30, 1918; and Louise (Leinroth), born on November 27, 1920, five months after the death of her father.
+All three children attended the Bratenahl School.

-Dempsey was actively engaged in the business life of Cleveland serving as president and director of the Factory Site Company and the Mogul Mining Co.; president and director of Toledo and Southeastern Railway Co.; director of Bourne-Fuller Company, Glidden Varnish Company, Grasselli Chemical Company, Kelly Island Cable Co., Ohio and Western Lime Co., United States Radiator Corporation, Union National Bank, and Webb C. Ball Watch Company.
+Dempsey was actively engaged in the business life of Cleveland, serving as president and director of the Factory Site Company and the Mogul Mining Co.; president and director of Toledo and Southeastern Railway Co.; director of Bourne-Fuller Company, Glidden Varnish Company, Grasselli Chemical Company, Kelly Island Cable Co., Ohio and Western Lime Co., United States Radiator Corporation, Union National Bank, and Webb C. Ball Watch Company.

 James died on May 2, 1920, in Cleveland.
-James’ second wife, Ada, and their three children lived across the street at 12814 Lake Shore Boulevard until her death on October 6, 1948.
-She was buried along with James in Lake View Cemetery.
+Ada lived across the street at 12814 Lake Shore Boulevard until her death on October 6, 1948.